Finding Father

 ~Psalm 68:5 NKJV

-A father to the fatherless.
-That’s who Uncle William became to Tommy, and he was a good one.
+Uncle William became a father to the fatherless, and he was a good one.
 Even so, the emotional scars that raged within this six-year-old boy were deep-set, and haunting memories affected him into adulthood.
-His well-being would depend upon his willingness to call upon the Father of all fathers.
+His well-being would depend on his willingness to call on the Father of all fathers.

-Friend, does your earthly father have character flaws that make celebrating Father’s Day something you’d love to forget?
-No matter what kind of father you’ve had, your peace depends on two factors: your willingness to forgive your earthly father and your willingness to allow your heavenly Father to be your parent.
+All earthly fathers have character flaws.
+But regardless of what kind of father we’ve had, our peace depends on two factors: a willingness to forgive our earthly fathers and a willingness to allow our heavenly Father to be our parent.

 Forgiveness boils down to deciding.
-When we forgive our earthly fathers for how they’ve fallen short, freedom comes.
-They’ll know even if we don’t say the liberating words, “I forgive you,” by how we extend grace.
+Freedom comes when we forgive our earthly fathers for their shortcomings.
+By our grace, our fathers will know we have forgiven, even if we don’t say the liberating words, “I forgive you.”

-We don’t have to depend on our earthly fathers’ approval to know we are valuable in God’s sight.
+Additionally, we don’t have to depend on our earthly fathers’ approval to know we are valuable to God.
 Acknowledging this turns the course of our lives in a positive direction.

-You have a heavenly Father who loved you before you had a body, a name, or an earthly identity.
-You were in His thoughts before creation came into existence.
-And your reliable heavenly Father gives you a purpose for living.
+We have a heavenly Father who loved us before we had a body, a name, or an earthly identity.
+We were in His thoughts before creation came into existence.
+And our reliable heavenly Father gives us a purpose for living.

-Why do we experience the shattering pain of being rejected by a birth father?
+So, why do we experience shattering pain when rejected by a birth father?
 We live in a fallen world, so these losses happen.
 To have free will, God lets us make decisions.
-Sometimes people don’t exercise this free will wisely.
-Your heavenly Father cares for you always.
-Thus, He even brings substitute fathers, mothers, sisters, and friends to ease the pain of relational losses.
+Sometimes, people don’t exercise this free will wisely.
+Yet, our heavenly Father cares for us always.
+He even brings substitute fathers, mothers, sisters, and friends to ease the pain of relational losses.

 God sets the solitary in families.